jimeUWOshkosh/Asterisk/README.old.txt

     (biseee)
     PlayBack(is-curntly-busy)   5 times
     Hangup()

+No negative reinforcement from siblings since every one is treated the same whether the Asterisk gets the calling phone number or not!

 I would also personalize the no-solicitors sound file so infrequent callers are not put off.